CYW-Allen/Admin-tool/README.md

    ```sh
    npm i -g @quasar/cli
    ```
+4. Create .env and fill the content based on .env.example
-4. Run the app in dev mode
+5. Run the app in dev mode
    ```sh
    quasar dev
    ```
-   or for better performance build first
+   or for better performance build the project first
    ```sh
    quasar build
    ```